kazuyamarino/nsy/README.md

 - MVC or HMVC
 - NSY Assets Manager
 - PSR-4 Autoloading

+### MVC & HMVC
+The Model View Controller (MVC) design pattern specifies that an application consist of a data model, presentation information, and control information.
+The pattern requires that each of these be separated into different objects.
+The Hierarchical Model View Controller (HMVC) is an evolution of the MVC pattern used for most web applications today.
+It came about as an answer to the scalability problems apparent within applications which used MVC.

 ### Introducting to NSY Assets Manager
 The easiest & best assets manager in history